anonwz/COVID-CXR/README.md

 + sklearn
 + seaborn
 ## How to load
-Download and unarchive the [zip file](https://mega.nz/file/ksdhiApA#14L2kG7aI6ep06fJEXVqN7OAQ5DzzOZjSsz_HwlluSc) and place it where you want.
+Download and unarchive the [zip file](https://mega.nz/file/ksdhiApA#14L2kG7aI6ep06fJEXVqN7OAQ5DzzOZjSsz_HwlluSc) and unpack it where you want.

 Import necessary dependencies
 ```python